Skip to main content

 J. Stephen Ford - B.S in Architectural Engineering, M.S. in Civil Engineering and Ph.D. in Civil Engineering

-“I still remember how kind and non-judgmental professor Bass was when we determined what was wrong,” Ford said.
+“I still remember how kind and non-judgmental Professor Bass was when we determined what was wrong,” Ford said.
 “I’ve tried to remember that and emulate it when well-intentioned people have made an error.”

-In addition to his internationally recognized papers, Ford was recognized as a Distinguished Alumni of the University of Texas Civil, Architecture and Environmental Engineering Academy.
-In 2020, he was recognized by "The Journal Record" in construction and real estate.
+Ford was recognized as a Distinguished Alumni of the University of Texas Civil, Architecture and Environmental Engineering Academy.
+In 2020, he was recognized by The Journal Record in construction and real estate.

-After his time at UT Austin, Ford went on to become a faculty member at the University of Oklahoma School of Civil and Environmental Engineering (1976-1978), then worked for a large structural consulting firm in Dallas until 1980.
-At this time, Zahl reached out to him about working together and Zahl-Ford Structural Consultants was born.
-That partnership evolved into Zahl-Ford Inc. and is now known as ZFI Engineering.
+Ford became a faculty member at the University of Oklahoma School of Civil and Environmental Engineering (1976-78), then worked at a large structural consulting firm in Dallas until 1980.

 Hall of Fame Inductees